cmerrit25/Terriam/README.md

-# Terriam
+# Terriam RPG

-Terriam is a solo-player RPG that revolves decisive actions, random encounters, training, and enticing combat.
+> A solo-player RPG that revolves decisive actions, random encounters, training, and
+> enticing combat.

+---
+## Over-arching Ideas

+Combining the combat system of Pokemon with the exploration and power building/scaling of Terraria.

-## Core Game Loop
+## Features

+- **Game Loop**
 - [X] Add a main loop in `game()` that ends on quit or player death.
   - Print the current situation each turn.
     - Need to give each class __str__ function.